 Oakden favours George W. Bush’s approach to addressing his youthful mistakes, which included an unspecified amount of drug use: “When I was young and irresponsible, I was young and irresponsible.
 I changed when I married my wife and I changed when I had children.”
 This simple statement, short on detail but long on regret, helped Bush convince 50 million Americans to elect him as President.
 The same approach can help an employer hire you.

-TEMPLATE: How to communicate your criminal record
+TEMPLATE: How to explain your criminal record to an employer

 [X] years ago, I served a three-month prison sentence.
 I learned important lessons from that experience: